qunfengdong/BLCA/README.md

 Arguments:
  - Required:
 	-i		Input fasta file.
- - Taxonomy Profiling Options [filitering of hits]:
+ - Taxonomy Profiling Options [filtering of hits]:
 	-n		Number of times to bootstrap.
 Default: 100
 	-t		Extra number of nucleotides to include at the beginning and end of the hits.
 Default: 10 -d		Proportion of hits to include from top hit.
 Default: 0.1 [0-1]